 The trust of PP from manufacturer’s and distributors within the industry saw PP become an Authorised Warranty Centre for Brother, Konica-Minolta and Samsung Print (now HP Print).
 PP has also performed Extended Warranty work for National Warranty Services.
 By 2017 we no longer did much warranty or repair work due to the low cost of printers, however we remain as Authorised Resellers of Brother, Canon and Kyocera.

-Due to popular demand, PP began servicing Windows-based PCs and laptops within a few months of commencement.
+Due to popular demand, PP began servicing Windows-based PCs and laptops within a few months of commencement back in 2003.
 Indeed, this quickly became the majority of our service work and remained like that for many years.
-Although PP intended to specialise in printers per se, too many locals knew PP’s MD and his IT background.
+Although PP intended to specialise in printers per se, too many locals knew PP’s MD and his extensive IT background (since 1987).

 Again, feedback revealed most consumers were dissatisfied with most mobile IT technicians as they were unqualified and uncertified.
 Getting a mobile IT technician to return to rectify shoddy work is near impossible so they felt more secure bringing their IT work to a shopfront with a physical presence.
 Until IT technicians require a Gold Licence or licence like tradespersons, this will unfortunately continue.
 But with our “no fix, no fee” policy our clients are even more comfortable – and we had never had to not charge (unless the hardware was totally dead).